eshultz/Game-Of-Life-T-SQL/README.md

-There's not much to put here yet. :sad:
+There's not much to put here yet. :(

 This repo as of now contains two files, one which is a database creation script for SQL Server 2016, and one which is the actual T-SQL code that runs the game.